-As part of the preparations towards the ILPO becoming an International Searching and Preliminary Examining Authority, substantive examiners took part in a practical initial training pilot (International Search & Examination Pilot - ISEP) in accordance with PCT rules, articles and guidelines legal texts.
+As part of the preparations towards the ILPO becoming an International Searching and Preliminary Examining Authority, substantive examiners took part in a practical initial training pilot (International Search & Examination Pilot - ISEP) in accordance with PCT legal texts.
 ILPO examiners prepared simulated search reports and written opinions.
 The search reports were later compared to the actual reports prepared by the International Search Authority designated by the applicant (USPTO or EPO).